Category: ASA Men’s Major Fast Pitch

 Arno Lamb of Phillips 66ers was 3-2, 2 Shutouts, 49 IP, 54 K.

-After Dudley won the 1-0, 21 inning game against the Oklahoma Oilers, he came back 15 minutes later and pitched a 1-hitter, with 12 K over Mercedes, TX, the team that beat them 5-1 and sent them to the losers bracket.
+After Dudley won the 1-0, 21 inning game against the Oklahoma Oilers, he came back 15 minutes later and pitched a 1-hitter, with 12 K over Mercedes, TX, the team that beat them 5-1 and sent them to the loser’s bracket.
 Dudley struck out 67 batters on the night.
 Then in the finals, Dudley had a 1-0 lead over Toronto and a no hitter going into the 7th inning.
 He walked Lew Gull.
 Art Upper broke up the no hitter with a double.
 Dudley walked Joe Spring to load the bases.
 Charlie Justice pinch hit for Ray Pulfer and delivered a clutch single to tie the score at 1 and move the game to extra innings.

 Russ Johnson started the game pitching for Toronto, going 6 innings, then moved to CF in the 7th when Justice came in to pitch 12 scoreless innings for Toronto striking out 13 and surrendering only 1 hit.
-Dudley pitched all 18 innings for Clearwater and had 23 K. The Clearwater shortstop, John Chestnut was 4-7 in the game.
+Dudley pitched all 18 innings for Clearwater and had 23 K. The Clearwater shortstop, John Chestnut, was 4-7 in the game.

 In what many consider one of the greatest games ever played and one of the most incredible individual performances in ASA Softball History, Herb Dudley pitched all 21 innings against the Phillips 66ers and their star pitcher, Arno Lamb.
 Lamb also pitched every inning.
 Dudley surrendered only 3 hits in the game and registered an incredible 55 Strikeouts.
 Lamb had 26 K. Myron Guthrie (4-9 in the game) doubled in the bottom of the 21st inning.
-Catcher Harry Hancock who was 2-9 in the game knocked a base hit to score Guthrie to end the three and a half hour game.
+Catcher Harry Hancock who was 2-9 in the game knocked a base hit to score Guthrie to end the three-and-a-half-hour game.
 Buster Zeigler was 2-8 for the bombers in the game.
 For the 66ers, Pitcher Arno Lamb accounted for 1 of the hits Dudley allowed.

 Sixth Ward Boosters of Newport, KY finished 5th with a 3-2 Record.
 Future Slow Pitch stars Myron Reinhardt (ASA HOF), Hal Wiggins (ASA HOF) and Bo Stuntebeck (KY ASA HOF) all played for the Boosters.